dylanfeltus/nextplease-docs/source/includes/_people.md

-id | integer | Unique identifier for the person. name | string | The name of the person. email | string | The email of the person. created_at | datetime | When the person was created.
+id | integer | Unique identifier for the person. name | string | The name of the person. email | string | The email of the person. company_name | string | The name of the company this person belongs to.
+We will find or create a company that matches this name. created_at | datetime | When the person was created.

 ## Create a person